RoAF 90th Airlift Base: 2023 NATO AWACS deployment

 It was announced on 12 January 2023 that three NATO AWACS planes were to be deployed from NATO Air Base Geilenkirchen.
 The planes are to conduct missions for several weeks, monitoring Russian military activity in response to the 2022 Russian invasion of Ukraine.

 The first Boeing E-3 Sentry airplanes arrived at the base on 17 January.

+2026 USAF KC-135 deployment

+On 11 March 2026, the Supreme Council of National Defense (CSAT) and the Parliament of Romania approved the US request for deploying aerial refueling airplanes in support of the US military operations against Iran.
+The first aircraft arrived on 15 March and began flying their first missions on 20 March.
+As of June 2026, at least 10 KC-135 aircraft are based at Otopeni.

 Air base equipment

-In 2025, the RoAF 90th air base equipment consisted of:
+In 2026, the RoAF 90th air base equipment consisted of: